yifanhu-2/ml-coursera-python-assignments/README.md

 # [Machine Learning with Andrew Ng](https://www.coursera.org/learn/machine-learning)

-This repository contains my completed assignments of Andrew Ng's now classic machien learning course on Coursera, in Python instead of the original MATLAB, which serves as a broad introduction to machine learning.
-This course has since been adapted into a three-part series comprising the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction).
+This repository showcases my journey through Andrew Ng's now classic machine learning course on Coursera, in Python instead of the original MATLAB.
+As a quantitative researcher coming from a background in experimental statistics, I got to expand my technical repertoire into statistical learning.
+The course has since been adapted into a three-part series comprising the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction).

 ## 1. [Linear Regression](/Exercise1/exercise1.ipynb)